cfriel/greenlight/README.md

 To run the project, you'll need to have mongodb installed and you'll need to run meteorite / meteor.
 You'll also need node / npm installed.

+For some custom packages, the application uses meteorite.

 ## Install Meteorite

 Instructions for installing meteorite are available from https://github.com/oortcloud/meteorite.

-Short version, do this -
+Long story short, do this -

 ``` sh
 npm install -g meteorite